Chostakovitch/DockerGraphBot/README.md

 ```

 Those are the environment variables that you can override at your convenience :
-* `CONFIG_PATH` : mount point of the configuration volume
+* `CONFIG_FILE` : mount point of the configuration file
+* *Optional* : `CERTS_DIRECTORY` : mount point of the certificates directory (if you use TLS to connect to a remote Docker instance)
-* `OUTPUT_PATH` : mount point of the output volume
+* *Optional* : `OUTPUT_DIRECTORY` : mount point of the output volume (if you want to keep track of the diagrams)
 * *Optional* : `CRON_CONFIG` : cron setting (*e.g.* `0 0 * * *` for every day at midnight).
 If you don't provide it, DGB will execute once and stop.

-If you want to use Docker Compose (recommended), use the one provided in this repository and tune the environment variables in the file :
+If you want to use Docker Compose (recommended), use the one provided in this repository and tune the environment variables in the file to match the host mount points :

 ```bash
 $ docker-compose up -d